Definition of Jacquard Fabric: What Is It and Where to Use

 The History and Development of Jacquard Fabric

-The computerized Jacquard loom operates on the same basic principle as its predecessor, using a series of instructions to control the individual warp threads and create complex patterns.
-However, instead of relying on punched cards, these modern looms are controlled by computer software.
+In the modern era, instead of relying on punched cards, these modern jacquard looms are controlled by computer software.
 Designers can now create intricate patterns using specialized software, which then translates the design into digital instructions for the loom.

 What are the Types of Jacquard Fabric